 Traditionally, only the horizontal wind speed is used for U and \overline{U} , possibly because only the horizontal components of wind velocity contribute to the rotation of the wind turbine blades.
 The approximate relationship between TI and TKE in Eq.
-8 (Wilcox, 2006), which is based on the assumption of isotropic turbulence and is therefore likely to overestimate TI, is used to convert between TI and TKE when needed (e.g., in the Validation Section 3.2).
-In particular, the relationship used in this study between added TI (ΔTI) and added TKE (ΔTKE) is:

-$$\Delta TI = \frac{\sqrt{\frac{2}{3} \Delta TKE}}{\overline{U}} = \frac{\sqrt{\frac{2}{3} (TKE - TKE{\infty})}}{\overline{U}},\tag{9}$$ where TKE{∞} is, broadly speaking, the free-stream turbulence kinetic energy.
+(8) (Wilcox, 2006), which is based on the assumption of isotropic turbulence and is therefore likely to overestimate TI, is used to convert between TI and TKE when needed (e.g., in Sect.
+3.2).
+In particular, the relationship used in this study between added TI (Δ TI) and added TKE (Δ TKE) is where TKE{∞} is, broadly speaking, the freestream turbulence kinetic energy.
 The exact definition of TKE{∞} depends on the type and distribution of the available data.
-If three-dimensional simulation data are available from a run without turbines (i.e., a precursor run) and a run with turbines, then the point-by-point difference of the time-averaged TKE of the two runs is used to calculate ΔTKE , e.g., for the validation LES datasets described in Section 2.2.
-If only a simulation with turbines is available, as is the case for the validation LES datasets described in Section 3.2, then the vertical profile of TKE at an upstream distance of $x = x_0 - 2D$ is obtained by calculating at each level the average of TKE over $-3D \le y - y_0 \le +3D$, where x_0, y_0 are the coordinates of the turbine.
+If threedimensional simulation data are available from a run without turbines (i.e., a precursor run) and a run with turbines, then the point-by-point difference in the time-averaged TKE of the two runs is used to calculate Δ TKE, e.g., for the validation LES datasets described in Sect.
+2.2.
+If only a simulation with turbines is available, as is the case for the validation LES datasets described in Sect.
+3.2, then the vertical profile of TKE at an upstream distance of $x = x_0 - 2D$ is obtained by calculating at each level the average of TKE over $-3D \le y - y_0 \le +3D$, where x_0 and y_0 are the coordinates of the turbine.
 The value of TKE{∞} to use at each point downstream is, then, the value of TKE in the upstream vertical profile at the same vertical level.